Logo Silver Travellers

 Mercado Atarazanas

 The Mercado Atarazanas is the covered market that, like in many other Spanish cities, fulfils the central point of daily life in Malaga.
 The Atarazanas is the most popular market among Málagueños because of the freshness and reasonable prices of the products.
-You can go there for the usual fresh produce such as fruit and vegetables, meat and fish, and bread and cheeses.
-But also for honey, nuts and tapas.
-There are several bars where you can get a glass of wine in addition to tapas.
+You can go there for the usual fresh produce such as fruit and vegetables, meat and fish, and bread and cheeses, also for honey, nuts and tapas.
+There are several bars where you can get a glass of wine with a tapa.

 But the market is more than just fresh food and drink.
 It is also simply a beautiful and atmospheric building.
 Truly a sight not to be missed during your city break.
 Mercado Atarazanas is located in the old town.
 The market is open Monday to Saturday until 2 p.m.